Snickerdoodle Protein Balls

 Frequently asked questions

-If the batter is too crumbly and you’re not able to shape the balls, add a little milk (or water) until the batter softens and you can roll out the balls.
+If the batter is too crumbly and you’re unable to shape the balls, add a little milk (or water) until the batter softens and you can roll the balls.
+This can happen depending on what brand of coconut flour you use or the thickness of the syrup.

 Snickerdoodle Protein Balls